-The Map Cases are located on the second floor of Lied Library.
+As of Fall 2013, the Map Cases are located on the 5th floor of Lied Library (northwest corner).
 Our large flat maps are located in these cases, and are called UNLV Maps in the online catalog.
 Folded maps are in the Government Publications stacks, and are called UNLV Gov Pubs.

 Get Help - Research Help

 The Lied Library map collection contains a wide variety of maps, including maps accompanying environmental impact statements for federal and state land, U.S. Geological Survey, miscellaneous maps treated as government publications, and CD-ROMs containing maps that have been scanned or loaded as datafiles.